timvanderzee/biophysical-muscle-model/Fitting/README.md

 These steps are explained in further detail below.

 ## Step 1: specify which model to fit
-You can choose any of the biophysical models in this repository (see biophysical-muscle-model/Test for more info)
+You can choose between the following models:
+- 2-state XB
+- 2-state XB coop
+- 3-state XB coop
+- 4-state XB coop

 ## Step 2: specify which parameters to fit
 As an example, four parameters are selected:
-- f: the crossbridge attachment rate
+- `f`: the crossbridge attachment rate
-- k11: the crossbridge detachment rate at negative strain
+- `k11`: the crossbridge detachment rate at negative strain
-- J1: the super-relaxed state forward rate constant
+- `J1`: the super-relaxed state forward rate constant
-- kse: an SE stiffness parameter
+- `kse`: an SE stiffness parameter

 You can fit any of the parameters stored in the `parms` struct.
 For each of the selected parameters, you need to specify lower and upper bounds in the `bnds` struct.